 Lots of climbers who want to improve tend to say “I’m gonna go to the climbing gym two times a week for the next six months.”
 That’s a pretty good idea.
 It’s certainly not a bad idea.
 If nothing else it will be fun.

 That said, simply climbing in an uncontrolled, and unmeasured way, without a specific training strategy, will not typically yield great results or improvement.
-If progress is your goal, then we need to be intentional about how we train, and we also need to be careful not to mix up, or condense, skill and strength training into one single workout (Skill Vs. Strength).
+If progress is your goal, then we need to be intentional about how we train, and we also need to be careful not to mix up, or condense, skill and strength training into one single workout.
+For more about strength training for rock climbing read my other article, Skill vs. Strength in Rock Climbing.

 In this article I want to focus on skills.
 When it comes to any type of training, the first step is to figure out what’s holding you back.
 In terms of skills, it may be your footwork, your dynamic movement, your core strength/tension, or specific movements you have not perfected – toe-hooking, for example.
 The training regimen for any of these impediments will be focused differently, but the common thread is, they must be measured, monitored, and progressively challenged.